danielsaidi/website_danielsaidi/collections/_posts/2018/2018-01-29-ditching-rxswift.md

 }
 ```

-Instead of adding a returned observable to a dispose bags, presenting this alert only involves passing in a completion block, like this:
+Instead of adding an observable to a dispose bags, presenting alerts only involve passing in a completion block, like this:

 ```swift
 func addMap() {